FoteinosMerg/deliverable/index.rst

 Preliminaries
 =============

 zk-SNARK (Zero-Knowledge Succinct Non-interactive ARgument of Knowledge) is a general purpose cryptographic scheme for generating and verifying zero-knowledge proofs in efficient and non-interactive fashion.
 Statements to be proven are claims of knowledge of a quantity *w* (called *withness*) satisfying *F(x, w)*, where *x* is a public quantity (called *instance*) and *F* is a public relation (called *predicate*).
 More accurately, without revealing info about *w*, the prover wishes to generate a proof of the following statement:

 .. math::

         \text{given } x \in X \text{ and } F: X \times W \mapsto \{0, 1\}, \text{ I know a } w \text{ such that } F(x, w) = 1

-where *X* is the set of acceptable public instances, *W* is the set of acceptable private witnesses and 0, 1 hold here their usual logical meanings.
+where *X* is the set of acceptable public instances, *W* is the set of acceptable private witnesses and 0, 1 hold their usual logical meanings.
 For example, if the verifier were a web server holding a database of hashed passwords and prover were the web client of a registered user, the latter does not need to send their password *w* (as cleartext or in disguise) in order to login, but only a proof of the above statement with predicate

 .. math::

         F(x, w) = \{H(w) == x\}

-where *H* is the hash function used by the server, with *W* being the preimage set and *X* the set of stored hashed passwords in the database.
+where *H* is the hash function used by the server, *W* being the preimage set and *X* the set of stored hashed passwords in the database.
 To give a more relevant example from the cryptocurrency framework, if *w* were the encoding of the private payment details of a particular transaction and *x* the encrypted version of this data, then the predicate *F* would typically be

 .. math::

         F(x, w) = \{w \text{ is a well-formed transaction and } x \text{ is the encryption of it}\}

 Note that *F* is predefined and fixed, which allows for *non-interactive* mode (see below).
 Generation and verification of proofs for various witness-instance pairs *(w, x)* is instead a massively repeated procedure.
 Efficiency of the cryptosystem refers thus not to its initial setup (which only involves *F*) but to the generation and verification of proofs (involving arbitrary instantiations of *(w, x)* pairs), which naturally leads to the notion of *succinctness* (see below).